Xilinx/embeddedsw/README.txt

 	2. src  - It contains the FSBL source files
 	3. misc - It contains miscellaneous files required to compile FSBL.
-		  For zynq (zynq_fsbl), builds for zc702, zc706, zed and
+		  For zynq (zynq_fsbl), builds for zc702, zc706, zed are supported.
-		  microzed boards are supported.
+		  It also contains the ps7_init_gpl.[c/h] with gpl header in respective board directories.
 		  For zynqmp (zynqmp_fsbl), builds for zcu102,zcu102-es2 board are supported.
-		  It also contains the ps7_init_gpl.[c/h] with gpl header in respective board directories.

 How to compile FSBL: